JumaQasimiM/JumaQasimiM/README.md

 - 🌱 I’m currently learning **Reactjs and Python**

-- 👨‍💻  my InfoPus24. simple project is available at (https://mh-jumaqasimi.netlify.app/)
+- 👨‍💻  my Portfolio  is available at (https://mh-jumaqasimi.netlify.app/)

 - 💬 Ask me about **python and Javascript**